Search

 Reading Time

-Stamp duty is a tax you may need to pay when buying property in England and Northern Ireland.
-How much stamp duty you pay depends on the price you pay for a property and whether you’re buying a home or a second property.
+Stamp duty is a tax you may need to pay when buying property or land in England and Northern Ireland.
+Whether stamp duty is payable, and how much, mainly depends on the purchase price of the property and if you’re moving home, a first-time buyer, or buying an additional property.

 Many or all of the products and brands we promote and feature including our ‘Partner Spotlights’ are from our partners who compensate us.
 However, this does not influence our editorial opinion found in articles, reviews and our ‘Best’ tables.
 Our opinion is our own.
 Read more on our methodology here.

-Stamp duty is a tax that homebuyers might have to pay when purchasing a property.
-Stamp duty rates vary according to the value of the property you’re buying and whether you’re a first-time buyer.
+Stamp duty is a tax that you may have to pay as a homebuyer purchasing a property or land.
+Stamp duty rates vary according to the purchase price of the property being bought and your status as a buyer, including whether you’re buying for the first time or purchasing an additional property.
 Sometimes stamp duty doesn’t need to be paid at all.

 Nerdwallet Logo Partner Spotlight